 Meniere’s Disease is thought to affect women slightly more commonly than men, and the age bracket between 20-60 are affected mostly.
 There is no solid evidence on what causes Meniere’s Disease, however it is thought to be a fluid pressure issue in the inner ear.
 The fact there is no solid cure, and no evidence on what truly causes it from person to person, really adds fuel to the fire of how difficult Meniere’s Disease can be to live with if left unmanaged.

-The good news is that with vestibular rehabilitation, people often find relief.
+The good news is that with vestibular rehabilitation, people may find relief.
 Seek help for these unpleasant and sometimes disturbing symptoms of Meniere’s Disease, and call the practice now on 03 8652 1628 to arrange an appointment to discuss your particular situation and symptoms.

 Just as you are individual as a person, every case of Meniere’s Disease is just as individual, and you can be assured of an individually-based, holistic management plan with the aim of addressing your particular circumstances.